 The seat of the Sikh religious and temporal authority, The Golden Temple is the holiest of the shrines of Sikhism.
 Its religious significance notwithstanding, the Temple is also one of the most beautiful structures in India, being situated in the midst of a reservoir connected by a single path.
 At almost all times, it is buzzing with pilgrims and tourists.
 One can have a closer look at the essence of the religion and conduct of Sikhs while paying a visit here.

 Humayun’s Tomb, Delhi

-The tomb is a fragment of architectural masterpiece, built after the Persian design.
-The building structure houses the remains of the second Mughal Emperor Humayun, who died in Delhi after falling from steps of his library, besides bearing the tombs of several other Mughal princes and later kings.
-It is surrounded by beautiful gardens in the Persian Charbagh style and offers a great ambience, reminiscent of the times of a great era.
-Read More
+The tomb is a fragment of an architectural masterpiece, built after the Persian design.
+The building structure houses the remains of the second Mughal Emperor Humayun, who died in Delhi after falling from the steps of his library, besides bearing the tombs of several other Mughal princes and later kings.
+It is surrounded by beautiful gardens in the Persian Charbagh style and offers a great ambiance, reminiscent of the times of a great era.

 Hawa Mahal, Jaipur